oyranos-cms/oyranos-cms.github.io/wiki/Concepts.md

 -   use a flat directory to store all files
     -   easy to read by all applications
-    -   needs several mechanims to distinguish profiles for devices, editing ...
+    -   needs several mechanisms to distinguish profiles for devices, editing ...
 -   use directories hierarchically
     -   allow all kind of distinguishing even if not supported by